Montvydas/translatesubs/README.md

 E.g. you might be learning Japanese and can't be bothered learning all the Hiragana, Katakana and Kanji, but you want to start understanding better Anime as you watch it.
 In that case it is best to find Japanese subs on `kitsunekko.net` and use `--pronounce_original` flag (also note `--merge` and `--reverse`):

-    translatesubs japanese.ass japanese(pronounced)+english(translated).ass --to_lang en --merge --reverse --pronounce_original
+    translatesubs japanese.ass japanese_pronounced+english_translated.ass --to_lang en --merge --reverse --pronounce_original

-If you have more advanced Japanese understanding (yet cannot read the characters), you can remove English subs altogether:
+If you have more advanced Japanese understanding (yet cannot read the characters), you can remove English subs altogether by performing Japanese to Japanese translation, but adding `--pronounce_translated` flag:

-    translatesubs japanese.ass japanese(pronounced).ass --to_lang ja --pronounce_translated
+    translatesubs japanese.ass japanese_pronounced.ass --to_lang ja --pronounce_translated

-Alternatively, if you cannot find the japanese subs you can translate the english ones straight to Japanese, however can't guarantee that what is being spoken is exactly what you will be reading...
+Alternatively, if you cannot find the japanese subs you can translate the english ones straight to Japanese, however can't guarantee that what is being spoken is exactly what you will be reading since Japanese language is more difficult to translate...

-    translatesubs english.ass japanese(pronounced)+english.ass --to_lang en --pronounce_translated
+    translatesubs english.ass japanese_pronounce+english.ass --to_lang en --pronounce_translated

 ## Select the translator provider

-By default the tool uses googletrans API.
-For now two are supported: `googletrans` and `google_trans_new`.
-You ca choose which one to use with flag `--translator`:
+The tool supports a couple of translation libraries: `googletrans` and `google_trans_new`.
+In rare cases the translation might fail using one of the libraries.
+When that happens simply try another one :) You can choose which one to use with flag `--translator`:

     translatesubs truncated.ass out.ass --to_lang es --translator google_trans_new

 In the future I would like to add official google translate API support, but that would require acquiring Google Translation API Key and passing it into the tool.
-If, however, you're translating 1-5 episodes per day, then using one of the two supported APIs is OK, however for very large amount official API would be best, since then you could extend quota limits.
+If, however, you're translating 1-5 episodes per day, then using one of the two supported APIs is OK, however for very large amounts official API would be best, since then you could extend quota limits.

 Note: `google_trans_new` ignores ALL new lines, meaning if there was some new lines `\n` within original subs, they will ALL get removed in both translations AND pronunciations. `googletrans` on the other hand keeps the new lines within translations, however removes them for pronunciations.
+Also note that the behavior might change in the future, since I am not responsible for maintaining these libraries.

 ## Advanced Stuff

 Instead of sending subs one by one to be translated the tool combines as many subs as possible into large chunks and sends those chunks instead.
 Otherwise 1) you would get blocked by Google after translating 1-2 series and 2) Since some subs do not contain a full sentence, the translation will be more accurate when sending full sentences.
-To achieve this, however, one needs some special character (or character set), that Google Translate would treat as something non-translatable, however would still keep it.
-A couple of perfect examples would be ` ∞ `, `@@`, ` ### `, ` $$$ `...
-This separator needs to be adjusted by the language and it might be done so in the future automatically.
-For now need to either experiment if you get error message when performing translations or note that " $$$ " works with most languages, however can also try " ∞ ", " ™ ", "££", " ## " or some other weird character in various combinations like "X", " X ", "XX", " XX ", "XXX", " XXX ", where X is that special character.
-When translating to these languages I found these characters to work best:
+To achieve this, however, one needs some special character (or character set), that Google Translate would treat as something non-translatable, however would still keep it e.g. separate each sub with ` ∞ `, `@@`, ` ### `, ` $$$ `.
+This separator needs to be different depending on the subtitle stream and the tool tries one separator after another until translation succeeds.
+Separator is created by using a single special character in combinations like "X", " X ", "XX", " XX ", "XXX", " XXX ", where X is that special character.
+I found that different languages work best with certain separators best:
 - Japanese - " ∞ ", " ™ ", "$$$"
 - Simplified Chinese - "@@", "@@@"
 - Albanian - "@@", "@@@"
 - Polish - "@@@", "$$$", "€€€"
 - Greek - "$$", " $$ ", "$$$", " $$$ "

+You can overwrite the default behavior of trying separator one by one by passing one yourself e.g. `--separator " ### "`

 # Note

 The tool uses a free googletrans API, which uses one of the google domains e.g. translate.google.com or translate.google.co.uk to perform translation.
 After a couple of calls that domain gets blocked and thus another one is selected instead.
 I added 17 domains, which should ensure that you will always have a domain that still works, because after about 1h that domain gets unblocked.
 Don't worry, you can still go to chrome and use the google translate :)

 The tool works best with English language, since some others might have strange characters that might make things funny...
-I did see Portugese fail for some reason, might have to investigate later.
-Although I made sure that even if it fails, it continues and produces the subs, just they imght be misaligned...
+However the use of different separators selected automatically should ensure that things work (I did see Portugese fail for some reason, might have to investigate later).
+Although even in case of failure I made sure that even if it fails, it continues and produces the subs, just they might be misaligned with the main subs text...

 # Development